Uberspace/lab/source/howto_automatic-deployment.rst

 Prerequisites
 ============
-Install or make sure the following command line tools are installed
+Install or make sure the following command line tools are installed on your local machine

     - Git
     - Github CLI